The Lambda Factor

-"The Lambda Factor" is the nineteenth episode of the second series of Space: 1999 (and the forty-third episode overall of the programme).
+"The Lambda Factor" is the 17th episode of the second series of Space: 1999 (and the 41st episode overall of the programme).
 The screenplay was written by Terrance Dicks; the director was Charles Crichton.
 The final shooting script is dated 6 August 1976, with amendments dated 2 September, 15 September, 27 September, 28 September, 29 September and 5 October 1976.
-Live action filming took place Wednesday 29 September 1976 through Friday 15 October 1976.
+Live action filming took place between 29 September and Friday 15 October 1976.